dti-illinois/people-pathing/README.md

 +-- yolov3.weights
 ```

-Run `python app.py` to try it out on a video file.
+Edit and run `python app.py` to try it out on a video file.